cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 Generally the parallelizable of the process is the step 2.
 And as the file size grows, the ratio of time of step 2 increases.
 It could be concluded that large file is more parallelizable.
 And a linear-speedup of compression (throughput) is expected for large files.

-The strategy of parallism is to **partition consecutive parts** of original files and indicates the parallism in the headers.
+The strategy of parallism is to **partition consecutive parts of original files, and then encode the partitions each as sequentially** and indicates the parallism in the headers.
 The pitfall for ratio/speedup is the following:

 1. Partition might break a potential matched sequence and require more encoding tuples.
 2. Extra padding is needed, as encoding is bit-level and partition and headers are byte-level.